-The UNITED TRAVEL SERVICE -
+The UNITED TRAVEL SERVICE - 'Gypsy Eyes' / 'Echo Of You' (Ridon 860) 1967

 The suggested location for this band was Seattle, Washington but this information has come from Fuzz, Acid & Flowers and as everyone knows info from this has been flawed before.
 So I'm open to any corrections etc....